khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 - If a user tries to edit an operator with an invalid value, the first option is chosen and the invalid text becomes the value text string.
 - After a query is successfully added, a dropdown with suggestions for other keys appears immediately.
 - If a query is deleted by interaction through the keyboard, the filter should remain focused and a new dropdown should appear.
-- Clicking the clear button inside the filter clears all queries, keeps the filter focused, and shows a dropdown.
+- Clicking the clear button inside the input clears all filters, keeps the input focused, and shows a dropdown.
-- Pressing the `Esc` key on the keyboard hides the dropdown.
-Pressing the down key or clicking inside the filter shows it again.
-If there's a string already inputed in the filter it can be:
+- Pressing the <kbd>Esc</kbd> key on the keyboard hides the dropdown.
+Pressing the <kbd>↓</kbd> key or clicking inside the filter shows it again.
+If there's a string already in the filter it can be:
-  - Turned into a token if it's a valid match for a value
+  - Turned into a token if it's a valid match for a value.
-  - Turned into raw text on all other occasions
+  - Turned into raw text on all other occasions.
 - The experience of adding a query should be as follows:
   1. The user clicks into a search box and a dropdown with the keys that can be used appears.
   1. The user chooses the key of what they want to filter the list by (for example, `assignee`).